sdhanik/Simple-calculator-web-application/README.md

 # Simple-calculator-web-application
-A simple calculator app created using Django and Python.
+A simple calculator app created using Python,Django and Javascript.